Asian handicap: Description

 Football (soccer) is one of the few sports in the world where a draw is a fairly common outcome.
 With traditional fixed odds, draws are treated as an additional outcome to the game.
 In other words, bettors lose when they place a wager on either team to win and the game draws.
-With Asian handicaps, however, the chance for a draw is eliminated by use of a handicap that forces a winner.
+With Asian handicaps, however, the chance for a draw is eliminated by the use of a handicap that forces a winner.
 This creates a situation where each team has a 50-50 chance of winning; similar to the odds for a basketball or football spread handicap typically offered by Las Vegas sportsbooks.

 Asian handicap is a form of betting that creates a more level betting environment between two mismatched competing teams by giving a "handicap" (expressed in goals or points) to the teams before kick-off.
-In Asian handicap, a goal deficit is given to the team more likely to win (i.e. the Favourite) and a head start is given to the team less favoured to win (i.e. the Underdog).
+In Asian handicaps, a goal deficit is given to the team more likely to win (i.e. the Favourite) and a head start is given to the team less favoured to win (i.e. the Underdog).

 This system works in a straightforward manner.
 The bookmaker's aim is to create a handicap or "line" that will make the chance of either team winning (considering the handicap) as close to 50% as possible.
 Since the odds are as close to 50% as possible, bookmakers offer payouts close to even money, or 1.90 to 2.00.
-Asian handicaps start at a quarter goal and can go as high as 2.5 or 3 goals in matches with a huge disparity in ability.
+Asian handicaps start at a quarter-goal and can go as high as 2.5 or 3 goals in matches with a huge disparity in ability.
 What makes Asian handicaps most interesting is the use of quarter goals to get the "line" as close as possible.
 Taken in conjunction with the posted total for the game, the handicap essentially predicts the game's final score.